Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

 \paragraph{Results} \acrshort{ours} substantially improved on all baselines, both with and without bias correction (Table \ref{gene-descriptions-table}).
 As expected, bias correction was helpful. \acrshort{ours} metrics here appear to show greater improvement over baselines than for the \textit{Held-out Biomedical Literature} dataset in Table \ref{literature-table}.
-This may reflect a tendency for gene description facts to describe more well-established knowledge than literature sentences; as a result, \acrshort{ours} may benefit from its access to such facts, when more directly stated in the retrieved evidence sentences.
+This may reflect a tendency for gene descriptions to describe more well-established knowledge than literature; as a result, \acrshort{ours} may benefit from its access to such facts, when more directly stated in the retrieved evidence sentences.

 Additionally, there was a strong correlation between evidence Shapley values and GPT-4 relevance annotations (AUROC: 0.824).
+See Appendix \ref{appendix-gdf-evidence-annotations-examples} for a case study of examples.
 Combined with a $71.5$\% agreement rate between GPT-4 and human-expert annotations, the agreement between \acrshort{ours} and GPT-4 suggests that \acrshort{ours} has correctly learnt to prioritise evidence for its predictions.
-See Appendix \ref{appendix-gdf-evidence-annotations-examples} for examples.